GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/functions/how-to-change-video-orientation.md

    ![image](https://github.com/user-attachments/assets/dbe13fdc-5dd1-4877-beba-d394f86a08b0)

-3. In the Player settings, change the orientation to your preference then, click Save.
+2. In the Player settings, change the orientation to your preference, then click Save.

    ![image](https://github.com/user-attachments/assets/424f9fef-826c-4124-9a69-7466de21d02f)